Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

-and where both $\cB,\cA$ are multiplied on the left by $\mathbf D$ and only $\cB$ on the right by $\mathbf \Lambda$, as stated next.
-Furthermore, these diagonal scalings are uniquely determined iteratively by a Sinkhorn-type algorithm.
+where both $\cB$ and $\cA$ are multiplied on the left by $\mathbf D_0$ and only $\cB$ on the right by $\mathbf \Lambda$.
+Furthermore, as stated in the following proposition, these diagonal scalings are uniquely determined iteratively by a {\em Sinkhorn}-type algorithm.